adebisit/task-management-api/README.md

 # Task Management API

 The api is a NestJS API that performs CRUD services on tasks.
 It also implements user authentication with Json Web Tokens (JWT).
-This project is a NestJS application that connects to a MySQL database using TypeORM.
+The project implements NestJS and MySql in Docker.

 ## Table of Contents